WilliamBerryiii/WilliamBerryiii.github.io/_posts/2013-12-29-a-ci-migration-part-ii-convention-over.md

 1. Packaging should always refer to the latest built artifacts.
 1. The dev's effort in the build process should be limited to writing unit tests and pushing.

-<div>There are plenty of ways to approach this.
-Given the above requirements,
-a Kiln SCM and Jenkins for CI tooling, I designed the following approach:
+There are plenty of ways to approach this.
+Given the above requirements, a Kiln SCM and Jenkins for CI tooling, I designed the following approach:
 1. Dev pushes to remote repository.
 1. Remote repository fires web hook to waiting Jenkins Management Service.